Velibor Đurić: Radnik Bijeljina

-Right after ending his playing career, Đurić replaced Vlado Jagodić as Radnik Bijeljina manager on 25 October 2021.
-He debuted as manager in Radnik's loss in a Bosnian Cup game against Široki Brijeg on 27 October. Đurić's first win managing Radnik was against Velež Mostar in a league game on 31 October.
+Right after ending his playing career, Đurić replaced Vlado Jagodić as Radnik Bijeljina's manager on 25 October 2021.
+He debuted as manager in a Bosnian Cup loss against Široki Brijeg on 27 October. Đurić's first win managing Radnik was against Velež Mostar in a league game on 31 October.
+He finished the season with the club in eleventh place, getting relegated from the top flight of Bosnian football.